 Oh God, the tinsel.
-This stupid stuff shouldn’t even be made anymore since it’s an abomination to the environment.
+Why is idiotic tinsel even made anymore – it’s an abomination to the environment.
 Cats eat anything stringy and silvery.
 It’s super dangerous and can get stuck in lungs and/or butt.
 Usually it’s the latter and it’s gross.

 You can’t even tell the different between glass and plastic anyway.
 Do yourself a favor and eliminate shattering ornaments from the tree your cats will inevitably climb.

 I hope this list helps relive the stress of holiday plants (or maybe it made it worse).
-If I left a plant out or if you have a funny holiday story, leave a comment.
+For an abridged version of this post, check out my pinnable infographic below.
 Happy holidays!